hzeller/rpi-rgb-led-matrix/README.md

 As an example, see the [PixelPusher implementation][pixelpush] which is using this library in a git sub-module.

+If you are writing your own Makefile, make sure to pass the `-O3` option to the compiler to make sure to generate fast code.

 Note, all the types provided are in the `rgb_matrix` namespace.
 That way, they won't clash with other types you might use in your code; in particular pretty common names such as `GPIO` or `Canvas` might run into clashing trouble.